A Charlie Brown Christmas Redux ... and redux and redux

 new format; the music has been remixed into Dolby Digital 5.1 and DTS audio tracks -- as used for regular DVD

 soundtracks -- and stuck onto a DVD without a video track.
 (Text displaying the name of the track appears

 on the screen instead.)
 Note, as well, that the Monster Music release comes with two discs: the

 aforementioned DVD, and a CD that essentially is the same as the original album.

 Although theoretically reconfigured to take advantage of the supposed enhancements offered by these

-two formats, the same 12 tracks were used ... although, rather perversely, the Monster Music disc presents
+two formats, the same 12 tracks were used ... but, rather perversely, the Monster Music DVD presents

 In fairness, though, I'll let good buddy and fellow audiophile Scott McGuire weigh in with his thoughts: